ricsirigu/ricsirigu.github.io/src/data/blog/secure-coding-for-embedded-systems-udacity/index.md

 These rules apply to wirelessly connected devices (Wi-Fi, Bluetooth, LTE, etc.), including most IoT devices, wearables, smart appliances, and industrial controllers.

-🗓️ Enforcement begins in August 2025, meaning manufacturers and developers must ensure compliance now — including implementing secure communication protocols and robust update mechanisms.
+Enforcement begins in August 2025.
+Manufacturers and developers need to address compliance now, including secure communications and reliable update mechanisms.

-## What This Course Delivers

-The Secure Coding for Embedded Systems course is designed to equip developers with the practical skills needed to meet these real-world security challenges and regulatory expectations.
-In the modules I authored, you'll learn how to:

-🛡️ Harden Embedded Systems
+<h2 id="what-this-course-delivers">What we cover in the course</h2>

+The course works through these problems from the development side.
+Here is what I cover in the modules I authored.

+**Hardening embedded systems**

-Reduce the attack surface by removing unused components, implementing secure boot, and gaining visibility into vulnerabilities in third-party libraries.
+Which components does the device need?
+Which can we remove?
+We look at reducing the attack surface, implementing secure boot and identifying vulnerabilities in third-party libraries.

-🔗 Manage Supply Chain Risks
+**Managing supply chain risks**

-Evaluate and mitigate risks introduced by third-party code and dependencies.
-You'll build Software Bills of Materials (SBOMs), understand upstream threat vectors, and adopt processes for lifecycle security management.
+What code are we getting from other people, and what risks come with it?
+You will build Software Bills of Materials (SBOMs), look at upstream threats and work through how to manage those risks over the product lifecycle.

-🔐 TLS and Secure Updates
+**TLS and secure updates**

-Enhance the security of embedded devices by securing communication with TLS, implementing mechanisms for secure over-the-air (OTA) updates, and ensuring the integrity and authenticity of firmware.
+How do we protect communication with the device?
+How do we know that a firmware update is authentic and has not been modified?
+These modules cover TLS, secure over-the-air (OTA) updates, and firmware integrity and authenticity.

-## For Developers, Engineers, and Product Teams
+<h2 id="for-developers-engineers-and-product-teams">For Developers, Engineers, and Product Teams</h2>

-Whether you're an embedded developer, systems engineer, or security architect, this course helps you build systems that are compliant, resilient, and future-ready.
-And more importantly — it empowers you to build trustworthy technology in a world that depends on it.

-## Final Thoughts
-The secure-by-design shift isn’t just about risk management — it’s about building confidence, meeting regulatory requirements, and future-proofing your products.
+The course is for embedded developers, systems engineers, security architects and product teams working through these decisions.

+The questions are technical, but they affect what the team needs to build and maintain.
+Secure communication and updates need implementation work.
+Handling vulnerabilities and dependencies needs continued attention after release.
+The course connects that work to security and compliance requirements.

+<h2 id="final-thoughts">Where to start</h2>

+If you work on embedded products, I hope this gives you a practical way to think through the code, the dependencies and the update process together.

-👉 <a href="https://www.udacity.com/course/secure-coding-for-embedded-systems--cd13387" target="_blank" rel="noopener noreferrer">Explore the course on Udacity</a>
+You can <a href="https://www.udacity.com/course/secure-coding-for-embedded-systems--cd13387" target="_blank" rel="noopener noreferrer">explore the course on Udacity</a>.

-## 💬 Let’s Connect

-If you found this course helpful, or if you want to chat more about how to improve it in the future revisions — I’d love to hear from you.
+<h2 id="let-s-connect">Questions or feedback?</h2>

-Feel free to reach out on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>
+Tried the course?
+I would like to hear what helped and what could be clearer in a future revision.
+You can reach me on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>.

-Always happy to connect with fellow developers, researchers, and security-minded folks.

-Stay curious.
-Stay secure. 🔒🚀

 </article>